SjorsLockhorst/personal-site/content/projects/art-search.md

 ### 4. Store embeddings in vector database  🗄️

-This thread simply reads each batch out of the previous queue, and commits them to the `pgvector` database.
+This thread simply reads each of embeddings batch from the previous queue, and commits them to the `pgvector` database.

 ## Backend  🖥️

 The backend is based on [FastAPI](https://fastapi.tiangolo.com/).
 It has the CLIP text model loaded in memory and embeds incoming text queries on CPU.
-Since it's a realivly light load, no GPU is needed for this.
+Since it's a relatively light load, no GPU is needed for this.
 Other than that the API is pretty simple, wich was our goal.
 The API needed to get out of our way so that we could focus on the ETL pipeline.
 There are 3 GET routes:

 1. `/query`
 This endpoint takes a query entered by a user on the frontend, embeds it and finds the best match in our database

 2. `/image`
 This one is a bit more interesting!
-It takes the index of an image that is currently displayed on the frontend, such as `321`, and find images that are closley related to the image corresponding to the index.
+It takes the index of an image that is currently displayed on the frontend, such as `321`, and find images that are closely related to the image corresponding to the index.
 This is how we facilitate the "search using this image" functionatlity.

 3. `/health`
 This is a bog-standard endpoint that only returns the string `"ok"` and a `200` status code.
 It's used during development and is useful if you quickly need to check if the API is still up and running.